-2.16 The Licence provides that only a Full licensee may operate 'Maritime Mobile'.
+- 2.15 The Licence provides that only a Full licensee may operate 'Maritime Mobile'.
 This expression refers to a 'Vessel at Sea' and that expression, in turn, refers to operation on the seaward side of the low-water line but without imposing any further territorial restriction.
-Holders of a Full or Full (Reciprocal) Licence may thus operate beyond the extent of UK territorial seas.
-Maritime Mobile operation is therefore a privilege reserved for these licensees.
+Holders of a Full Licence may thus operate beyond the extent of UK territorial seas. - 2.16 Maritime Mobile operation is therefore a privilege reserved for these licensees.
 It is an incentive to those at the Foundation and Intermediate level to progress to the level of the Full licensee.